Skip to main content

 Entry requirements

-The standard minimum entry requirements for this course are one or a combination of the following qualifications:
+The standard entry requirements for this course are as follows:

-• Pass at Foundation Diploma in Art and Design (Level 3 or 4)
+• Distinction at Foundation Diploma in Art and Design

-• Merit, Pass, Pass (MPP) at BTEC Extended Diploma
+• Distinction, Merit, Merit at BTEC Extended Diploma

-• Pass at UAL Extended Diploma
+• Merit at UAL Extended Diploma

-• Or equivalent EU/International qualifications, such as International Baccalaureate Diploma at 24 points minimum
+Or equivalent EU/International qualifications, such as International Baccalaureate Diploma at 24 points minimum

-• And 3 GCSE passes at grade 4 or above (grade A*-C)
+And 3 GCSE passes at grade 4 or above (grade A*-C)

 APEL - Accreditation of Prior (Experiential) Learning

 Applicants who do not meet these course entry requirements may still be considered in exceptional cases.
 The course team will consider each application that demonstrates additional strengths and alternative evidence.
-This might, for example, be demonstrated by:
+This might, for example, be demonstrated by related academic or work experience, or the quality of the personal statement.

 Each application will be considered on its own merit but we cannot guarantee an offer in each case.